pithlessly/pithlessly.github.io/allocgate.md

 all, the average program passes relatively many pointers to relatively few different allocators, so making the latter large at the expense of keeping the former small is a sensible trade-off.

-However, as it turns out, this approach has a performance problem with has to do with devirtualization.
+However, as it turns out, this approach has a performance problem with has to do with a compiler optimization known as *devirtualization*.
 Virtual function calls are more expensive than calls to known functions for a number of reasons, so LLVM would like to rewrite them to static calls anywhere it can prove that a function pointer always has a particular value.
 This becomes more difficult when the function pointer lives inside a structure like `GeneralPurposeAllocator`.
 Zig's `struct`s don't even have compile-time encapsulation, much less runtime encapsulation.
 There is nothing stopping you from reaching into your `GeneralPurposeAllocator` and changing the vtable functions to do something else.
 It would definitely be against `std`'s contract, but it wouldn't immediately cause undefined behavior.
 This means any code which reads vtables out of the embedded `Allocator` has to be defensive against the possibility that the vtable was modified, making devirtualization impossible.